Regional Development Commissions

-Regional Development Commissions are regional governments in Minnesota made up of a board of local elected officials from counties, cities, schools boards, public interest groups and transit systems that provide cooperation and coordination on broad regional issues.
+Regional Development Commissions are regional governments in the U.S. state of Minnesota, made up of a board of local elected officials from counties, cities, schools boards, public interest groups and transit systems that provide cooperation and coordination on broad regional issues.
 The Regional Development Commissions, commonly abbreviated as RDC, were established by state law in 1969 to provide a variety of governmental assistance to local governments.
 They are a type of regional planning organization that have responsibility to provide technical assistance to a broad multi-county area of the state, and their functions are similar to the metropolitan planning organization in urbanized areas.
 As their intent was to support local governments, they frequently provide a coordinating role and generally do not exercise any type of binding authority over local matters.

 History

 As part of the Governorship of Harold LaVander, economic development became a significant policy directive with a strong desire to drive new businesses and focus on the needs of rural areas outside of metropolitan planning areas.
 During this time, the federal Department of Housing and Urban Development and the Department of Commerce provided funding for economic development agencies across the United States.
 In response to this, the state legislature created an act for the development of regional development commissions in areas where existing planning organizations did not exist.
 Each area of the state was given time to offer their local support to be included in one or more regions.
 Each local government had to petition for the creation or inclusion in an RDC.
 The Arrowhead Region was the first to formally organize and be certified.
 Other areas soon followed.
 Over the years internal fighting between some areas of the state and anti-government sentiment led to the dissolution of some regional development commissions.
 These included Region 4 in western Minnesota, Region 7W near the center of the state and Region 10 which consisted of the 11 county area in southeastern Minnesota.

 Over the years there has been significant interest in developing new regional development commission in southeastern Minnesota as the lack of an RDC leaves local governments at a competitive disadvantage compared to areas that do have them or that have an MPO.
 In response to this the area in Region 4 designated the non-profit organization West Central Initiative to become their de facto Regional Development Organization in 1984 and it was designated as a federal development agency in 1985 for the same area.